 Black Rot of Grapes

 Grapes are increasingly being grown commercially and in home yards.
-With increased interest in grape culture, diseases, insects, and weeds are becoming of greater concern.
+With greater interest in grape culture, diseases, insects and weeds are becoming of more of a concern.
 The spread of disease-causing organisms is sometimes associated with the presence of certain insects and weeds.
 Therefore, homeowners and commercial growers alike should be aware of such relationships and practice integrated pest management (IPM).

 Disease Symptoms and Disease Cycle